seyDoggy/placeholder/README.md

 ### Basics ###

-Make a request of your new PlaceHolder engine with a minimum or 2 parameters — width then height — separated by a dash.
+Make a request of your new PlaceHolder engine with a minimum of 2 parameters — width then height — separated by a dash.
 Like this, `http://image.domain.url/600-400`.

 In an HTML img tag it'd look like this: